 Podere il Poggiolo is a small farm to the south of Montalcino in the heart of the oldest part of the Brunello appellation.
 Vineyards were first planted by Rudi’s father, Roberto in 1971 at a time when there were just 25 producers of Brunello.
-By the time Rudi took over in 1989 that number had doubled and now there are more than 200.
-Rudi is one of the few who have lived through the rise of Montalcino and he is still relatively young.
+By the time Rudi took over in 1989 that number had doubled and now there are more than 200!
+Rudi is one of the few active producers who has lived through the rise of Montalcino.

-Rudi took production from the 7000 bottles comfortably handled at the old farmhouse, to closer to 50,000.
-In 2003 the farm was split when his brother returned to Montalcino and moved into the farmhouse.
-Rudi and Cecilia moved over the hill into a purpose built cellar where they still live now and make around 30,000 bottles a year.
+Rudi was in his teens when his father, Roberto, died and initially he took responsibility for his family’s fortunes.
+Rudi fully understood the exemplary qualities of his father wines, Il Poggiolo (black label). and has built on them to form the backbone of the production:.
+Rudi allows his creativity to emerge though the ‘Terra Rossa’ and ‘Beato’, both also Brunello wines with their own very particular characteristics.
+Rudi took production from what was then 7000 bottles comfortably handled at the old farmhouse, to closer to 50,000.
+Then, in 2003 the farm was split when his brother returned to Montalcino and moved into the farmhouse.
+Rudi and Cecilia moved over the hill into a purpose-built cellar where they still live now and make around 30,000 bottles a year

 The division left Rudi with 3 hectares of vineyard to the south of Montalcino at an altitude of 400m.
-The climate here is cool to a point that the lovely and long suffering Cecilia, no longer wants a swimming pool.
-The topsoils are stony mixed with calcium-rich clays on limestone.
+The climate here is cool to the point that the lovely and long-suffering Cecilia no longer craves a pool.
+The topsoils are stony, mixed with calcium-rich clays on limestone.
 The vineyards are farmed using a minimum of intervention, Rudi has little time for certifications.
 His grapes are Sangiovese Grosso throughout, there has never been a hint of doctoring the wine, even in the worst vintages.

-There is no doubting Rudi Cosimi’s talent as a winemaker, his ‘il Poggiolo Riserva’ wines are sought after and his Beato Brunellos are modern classics.
-He has created no end of styles of Brunello and rosso (even spumante) wines; some inspired, some questionable.
-The vineyards surrounding the properties have made space for experimental plantings ranging from Merlot to Pinot Noir to satisfy his curiosity.
+There is no doubting Rudi Cosimi’s talent as a winemaker, his ‘il Poggiolo’ Riserva wines are globally sought out, and his Beato Brunelli are modern classics.
+Over the decades we have known him, he has created no end of styles of Brunello, Rosso, Bianco and even Spumanti!
+Some inspired, some less so.